Neisse University

 The Neisse University was a trinational academic network held by the cooperating partners University of Applied Sciences Zittau/Görlitz, Technical University of Liberec and Wroclaw University of Technology.
 The places of study were located in the border triangle of Czech Republic, Poland and Germany, which are approximately 100 km apart.

 History

 The Neisse University was established in 2001, admitting students for bachelor degrees in "Information and Communication Management", the only course offered.
-Its first president was Prof. Dr. Phil.
-Peter Schmidt.
+Its first president was Peter Schmidt.